AscenderTeam/AscenderFramework/docs/essentials/dependency-injection.md

 ```

 !!! tip
-    Read more about Ascender Framework's dependency injection (DI) patterns and use-cases in [Advanced Dependency Injection Guide](/dependency-injection/overview)
+    Read more about Ascender Framework's dependency injection (DI) patterns and use-cases in [Dependency Injection Overview](../di/overview.md)